September 30, 2019

 Defined Benefit Plans have several deadlines.
-In order to receive favorable tax treatment and avoid penalties, you must meet these due dates in a timely fashion.
+To receive favorable tax treatment and avoid penalties, you must meet these due dates in a timely fashion.

-What deadlines must you be aware of in a Defined Benefit Plan?
+What deadlines must you be aware of with a Defined Benefit Plan?

 We discuss these deadlines below in more detail.
 This article also answers how a Defined Benefit Plan may help you and what a Cash Balance Plan is.

-As long as you adopt and fund the Defined Benefit Plan before filing your 2021 business return, you may deduct the amount you fund for the 2021 tax year.
+As long as you adopt and fund the Defined Benefit Plan before filing your 2024 business return, you may deduct the amount you fund for the 2024 tax year.
 However, you should begin the process of setting up the Plan 4 to 6 weeks before you file your return.
-It takes time to design the Plan to meet your objectives, draft the Plan document, adopt the Plan, set up the retirement account, and fund it before you file your return.

 You must sign the Defined Benefit Plan document by the deadline.
-In order to meet the due date, your actuary will discuss with you what your objectives are in starting the Plan to ensure the provisions layout an appropriate design.
+To meet the due date, your actuary will discuss with you what your objectives are in starting the Plan to ensure the provisions layout an appropriate design.

-In general, the due date for funding the 2021 Plan year is the date you file your business tax return (with extension) but no later than September 15, 2022 for a calendar tax and Plan year.
-Thus, there is no longer several months between the deadline for adopting and funding the Defined Benefit Plan.
+In general, the due date for funding the 2024 Plan year is the date you file your business tax return (with extension) but no later than September 15, 2025 for a calendar tax and Plan year.

 You can deduct more in a Defined Benefit Plan than other retirement arrangements.
-For example, the contribution limits for SEPs and 401(k) Profit Sharing Plans are roughly $60,000 per year per person.
+For example, the contribution limits for SEPs and 401(k) Profit Sharing Plans are $69,000 and $76,500, respectively, per year per person.
 If you want to deduct more than that, a Defined Benefit Plan may be your only option.

 A Cash Balance Plan is a type of Defined Benefit Plan, and the deadlines are the same.
 The difference is a Cash Balance Plan is an account-based plan and a Traditional Defined Benefit Plan expresses the benefit as an amount payable for life at retirement age.
 Both types of Plans may provide a single sum distribution in lieu of an ongoing monthly benefit.
 In fact, in smaller Plans, nearly all participants elect the lump sum payment at termination.